 Every CREATE TABLE statement must specify a name for the new table.
 Table names that begin with "sqlite_" are reserved for internal use.
 It is an error to attempt to create a table with a name that starts with "sqlite_".

-If a <database-name> is specified, it must be either "main", "temp", or the name of an attached database.
+If a schema-name is specified, it must be either "main", "temp", or the name of an attached database.
 In this case the new table is created in the named database.
 If the "TEMP" or "TEMPORARY" keyword occurs between the "CREATE" and "TABLE" then the new table is created in the temp database.

-It is an error to specify both a <database-name> and the TEMP or TEMPORARY keyword, unless the <database-name> is "temp".
-If no database name is specified and the TEMP keyword is not present then the table is created in the main database.
+It is an error to specify both a schema-name and the TEMP or TEMPORARY keyword, unless the schema-name is "temp".
+If no schema name is specified and the TEMP keyword is not present then the table is created in the main database.

 It is usually an error to attempt to create a new table in a database that already contains a table, index or view of the same name.
 However, if the "IF NOT EXISTS" clause is specified as part of the CREATE TABLE statement and a table or view of the same name already exists, the CREATE TABLE command simply has no effect (and no error message is returned).
 An error is still returned if the table cannot be created because of an existing index, even if the "IF NOT EXISTS" clause is specified.